-It is the EPA's policy to prepare a National Environmental Policy Act (NEPA) document for all Ocean Dredged Material Disposal Site (ODMDS) designations (63 FR 58045, October 1998).
-There are several historic disposal sites in Massachusetts Bay and its adjacent waters of Cape Cod Bay and Salem Sound.
-Most of these sites are within State waters (inside the territorial sea) and are no longer active, with the exception of the Cape Cod Bay disposal site.
-Within the waters of Massachusetts Bay outside of the territorial sea are three sites whose boundaries overlap, one of which is the currently active Massachusetts Bay Disposal Site (MBDS), which frequently receives dredged material from the Boston area and eastern Massachusetts.
+It is the EPA's policy to prepare a National Environmental Policy Act (NEPA) document for all proposed Ocean Dredged Material Disposal Site (ODMDS) designations (63 FR 58045, October 1998).
+There are several historic disposal sites in Massachusetts Bay and the adjacent waters of Cape Cod Bay and Salem Sound.
+Most of these sites are within State waters (within the territorial sea) and are no longer active, with the exception of the Cape Cod Bay disposal site.
+Within the waters of Massachusetts Bay, seaward of the territorial sea, are three circular disposal sites whose boundaries overlap.
+One of these sites is the currently active Massachusetts Bay Disposal Site (MBDS), which receives dredged material from the Boston area and eastern Massachusetts.
 The location of the three overlapping sites is shown in Figure 1.1.
 The other two sites are the former Interim MBDS to the east, historically known as the Foul Area Disposal Site due to the many wrecks and obstructions, and the Industrial Waste Site (IWS) to the north.

 The IWS is a historic disposal site in Massachusetts Bay.
 Records are scarce, but it is believed that disposal of derelict vessels may have begun in the early 1900s.
 Disposal of construction debris, commercial waste, and dredged material also likely occurred in the early 1900s.
 Disposal of radioactive waste is believed to have started in the early 1940s.
-The IWS is known to contain barrels of radioactive, chemical and hospital waste; derelict vessels; construction debris; contaminated dredged material; etc. The chemical waste was placed in containers that were transported by barge and tugboat to the disposal location by heading and distance (prior to 1952) and later to a fixed Coast Guard Buoy.
-Disposal of munitions began in 1945 and, in 1952, the Atomic Energy Commission began authorizing the disposal of lowlevel radioactive waste.
+Past research by EPA and others has indicated that the barrels of radioactive, chemical and hospital waste, derelict vessels, construction debris, contaminated dredged material, and other wastes, were disposed of at the IWS.
+At least some of the chemical waste was placed in containers transported by barge and tugboat to the disposal location by heading and distance (prior to 1952), and later to a fixed Coast Guard Buoy.
+Disposal of munitions began in 1945 and in 1952, the Atomic Energy Commission began authorizing the disposal of low-level radioactive waste.
 Some radiological waste was placed in concrete containers for disposal.
-The USACE took over permitting in 1953 (various waste) and 1957 (radioactive waste).
-In 1973, permitting authority was transferred to the EPA, which discontinued use of the IWS in 1977.
+The USACE took over ocean dumping permitting in 1953 (various wastes) and 1957 (radioactive waste).
+In 1973, permitting authority for ocean dumping was transferred to the EPA, which discontinued use of the IWS in 1977.
 The site was officially de-designated for disposal in 1990 (55 FR 3688).
-In 1977, the EPA established an Interim Massachusetts Bay Disposal Site (Interim MBDS) with a center 1 nautical mile east of the IWS for the disposal of dredged material that met the criteria set forth in 40 CFR 227.
+In 1977, the EPA established an Interim Massachusetts Bay Disposal Site (Interim MBDS) with a center one nmi east of the IWS for the disposal of dredged material meeting the criteria set forth in 40 CFR 227.

-On September 29, 1989, a Draft Environmental Impact Statement (DEIS) for the designation of the MBDS was released (EPA, 1989) and a notice of its availability was published in the Federal Register (54 FR 40177).
-A Supplemental Draft Environmental Impact Statement (SDEIS) was released (EPA, 1990) and a notice of its availability was published in the Federal Register on July 6, 1990 (55 FR 27886).
-The Final Environmental Impact Statement (FEIS) was released (EPA, 1992) and a final rule was published in the Federal Register on July 24, 1992 (57 FR 32988).
-In the Public Record of Decision dated January 13, 1993 (EPA, 1993), the designation of the MBDS was approved with a location south of the IWS.
-This site overlaps the IWS and the Interim MBDS, but the relocation protected the eastern portion of the Interim site, which was never used for disposal and, as such, was left in pristine condition.
-The portion of the IWS with the highest concentration of waste barrels and debris was also not included in the MBDS.
+On September 29, 1989, EPA issued a Draft Environmental Impact Statement (DEIS) supporting the proposed designation of the MBDS for dredged material disposal (EPA, 1989) and published a notice of its availability in the Federal Register (54 FR 40177).
+EPA later issued a Supplemental Draft Environmental Impact Statement (SDEIS) (EPA, 1990) and published a notice of its availability in the Federal Register on July 6, 1990 (55 FR 27886).
+EPA released the Final Environmental Impact Statement (FEIS) (EPA, 1992) and published a Final Rule in the Federal Register on July 24, 1992 (57 FR 32988).
+In the Public Record of Decision dated January 13, 1993 (EPA, 1993), EPA designated the MBDS at a location south of the IWS.
+This site overlaps the IWS and the Interim MBDS, but the relocation avoided the eastern portion of the Interim site, which was never used for disposal.
+The portion of the IWS with the highest concentration of waste barrels and debris also was not included in the MBDS.
 Monitoring of the MBDS occurs on a regular basis as part of the USACE Disposal Area Monitoring Systems (DAMOS) program.